-The term resource in the context of a Visual Studio desktop project includes things such as dialog boxes, icons, localizable strings, splash screens, database connection strings, or any arbitrary data that you want to include in the executable file.
+The term "resource" in the context of a Visual Studio desktop project includes things such as dialog boxes, icons, localizable strings, spash screens, database connection strings, or any arbitrary data that you want to include in the executable file.

 For more information on adding and editing resources in native desktop C++ projects, see Working with Resource Files.

-You can also use the compiler (cl.exe) and many other build-related standalone tools such as NMAKE and LIB directly from the command line.
-For more information, see Build C/C++ code on the command line and C/C++ Building Reference.
+You can also use the Visual C++ compiler (cl.exe) and many other build-related standalone tools such as NMAKE and LIB directly from the command line.
+For more information, see Building on the Command Line and C/C++ Building Reference.

 Visual Studio includes a unit test framework for both native C++ and C++/CLI.
 For more information, see Verifying Code by Using Unit Tests and Writing Unit tests for C/C++ with the Microsoft Unit Testing Framework for C++